 There is no treatment for clinically ill animals.
 Death is inevitable once clinical signs appear.

 Bats and other animals suspected of having clinical ABLV disease should be euthanased and tested.

 Effective long-term control of lyssaviruses requires vaccination of the host-species population.
 Eradication of ABLV through vaccination of bats is not possible due to an inability to vaccinate free-living bats.
-Culling flying foxes would not control or eradiate ABLV.
+Culling flying foxes would not control or eradicate ABLV.

-The following guidelines can reduce the likelihood that a bat with clinical ABLV disease has opportunity to transmit ABLV to other captive bats.
+Bat carers can also find out about measures that can reduce the likelihood that a bat with clinical ABLV disease has opportunity to transmit ABLV to other captive bats.

 Prevent pets and other animals from coming into contact with bats.
 This may include keeping dogs and cats inside at night, particularly when bats are feeding on fruiting or flowering trees on your property.

 Avoid contact with live bats (including flying foxes).
 If you come across a bat alone or an injured, sick or orphaned bat, do not touch it.

 - the RSPCA on 1300 ANIMAL (1300 264 625)

 Vaccinated people should be trained to handle bats safely and wear protective clothing (long sleeves, long pants, shoes and puncture resistant gloves) to avoid being bitten or scratched.
 If you have occupational contact with bats or ABLV, or if you are a wildlife carer, veterinarian or scientist working with ABLV, seek medical advice about pre-exposure rabies vaccination.